Rainmire/umbrella/README.md

 Umbrella is a mobile application that facilitates communication between parents and teachers.

 In the modern day and age, parents face the increasingly difficult challenge of balancing work with personal life.
-Our vision is to create a service which helps busy parents keep track of their children's everyday moments and milestones and converse with teachers.
-In doing so, we hope to employ cutting-edge technologies in mobile development in order to bring families closer together.
+Our vision is to create a service which helps busy parents keep track of their children's everyday activities as well as offer teachers a platform to express their creativity.
+In doing so, we hope to employ cutting-edge technologies in mobile development in order to make education an exciting and memorable adventure.

 Umbrella consists of 4 key components that work together to securely connect parents and teachers.